 Interactive.
 Print prompts even if the input is not a terminal.

 this option makes the module named module in which

 main procedure is looked for, instead of the

 See Writing Scheme scripts for the details of executing scripts.

 If the named module doesn’t exist after loading the script, an error is signaled.

 This is useful to write a Scheme module that can also be executed as a script.

 This option controls compiler and runtime behavior.
 For now we have following options available:

 Prohibits the compiler from inlining procedures and constants.
-Equivalent to no-inline-globals, no-inline-locals and no-inline constants combined.
+Equivalent to no-inline-globals, no-inline-locals, no-inline-constants and no-inline-setters combined.

 Prohibits the compiler from inlining global procedures.